Skip to Main Content

 Understanding the Law

-Debt collectors are prohibited by law from discussing the details of your debt with anyone but you, your spouse, your parent (if you are a minor), a credit reporting agency, the creditor, or the attorneys for the parties involved.
+Debt collectors are prohibited by law from discussing details with anyone but you, your spouse, your parent (if you are a minor), a credit reporting agency, the creditor, or the attorneys for the parties involved.

 If the debt collector is contacting other people in order to find contact information for you, they cannot state that you owe a debt.